|

 side the head, as my dad was prone to do if my manners got too deplorable.

-Sheila Reller was riding with me that afternnoon on Uncle Joe's
+me that afternnoon on Uncle Joe's

 tractor in the stifling ninety degree heat.
 It was so hot I was afraid I'd